 - Residing in an area with a high cost of living

+Even though it might seem like saving is an impossible task, there are some simple steps you can take to cut costs and boost savings.
 If you have limited savings and want to learn how to save money fast, read on.
 Here are some tools and ideas to painlessly boost your savings.

-What Are 10 Ways To Save Money?
+What Are 12 Ways To Save Money?

 1. Make a Grocery List

-Assuming the family spends at the low end of the range, the thrifty family will pay $585.30 for groceries each month, with the liberal spenders paying $1,142.40.
-That’s a difference of $557.10 per month (or more than $6,685 per year).
+Assuming the family spends at the low end of the range, a thrifty family will pay $594.90 for groceries each month, with the liberal spenders paying $1,161.90.
+That’s a difference of $567 per month or more than $6,800 per year.

 3. Buy Store Brands